Crystal Crane Hot Springs Reviews & Guide

 Crystal Crane Hot Springs Teepee

-If you are looking for unusual and luxury lodging, maybe for a romantic night, you can stay at private Crystal Crane Hot Springs Teepee.
-It cost around $130 per night.
+If you are looking for unusual and luxurious lodging, maybe for a romantic night, you can stay at the private Crystal Crane Hot Springs Teepee.
+It cost around $150 per night.
 Book it directly on their website.

 Teepee has a private patio and a soaking tub.
 2 of the teepees have their private enclosure complete with a soaking tub and fire pit.
 The third teepee has a soaking tub right in the middle of the teepee.